radiantlogic-v8/documentation-new/documentation/configuration/directory-stores/managing-properties.md

 ## Inter-Cluster Replication

-This option should be enabled if you want to support replication between this RadiantOne Universal Directory store and stores in different clusters.
+This option should be enabled if you want to support replication between this RadiantOne Directory store and stores in different clusters.
 If you have a classic RadiantOne architecture deployed, this would be used to support replication between stores across the active/active or active/passive RadiantOne servers.

 If inter-cluster replication is enabled, a replication journal is used to store changes that happen on the configured naming context.
 The replication journal is associated with the default LDAP data source defined as replicationjournal and root naming context named cn=replicationjournal.
 The RadiantOne leader nodes in other clusters pick up changes from the replication journal to update their local image.
 In classic architectures, each RadiantOne server acts as a leader node whether it is active or passive.